-Throw a light shirt or kimono over it and it’s perfect for any occasion in tropical paradise.
-Material-wise it’s all about breathable fabrics; cotton, linen, chambray (lighter more breathable version of denim) etc. There will be a checklist further down the page with quantities of each item needed for a 7 day stay in Aruba.
+Material-wise it’s all about breathable fabrics; cotton, linen, chambray (lighter more breathable version of denim) etc. The checklist above gives suggested quantities of each item needed for a 7 day stay in Aruba.

 EDIT – Aruba is VERY windy at times, so if you’re wearing a flowy or short dress that might blow up make sure to wear a pair of bicycle shorts underneath so that you’re not constantly trying to hold the hem down!

 Let’s be honest, we all look forward to going out for a nice meal and a cocktail or two when we’re on holiday and Aruba is the perfect place for that.
 But what do we wear in Aruba during the evening?